fygar256/general-assembler-axx/README.md

 RET s
 ```

-In this case, C in ADD A,C is 0, and C in RET C is 3.
+then C in ADD A,C is 1 and C in RET C is 3.

-・Example of object output
+Example of object output

 ```
 LD s,d (s&0xf!=0)||(s>>4)>3;9 s|0x01,d&0xff,d>>8
 ```

-So, ld bc,0x1234, ld de,0x1234, ld hl,0x1234 output 0x01,0x34,0x12, 0x11,0x34,0x12, 0x21,0x34,0x12 respectively.
+and ld bc,0x1234, ld de,0x1234, ld hl,0x1234 output 0x01,0x34,0x12, 0x11,0x34,0x12, 0x21,0x34,0x12 respectively.

-・Mnemonic order
+Mnemonic order

 ```
 (1) LD A,(HL)
 (2) LD A,d
 ```

-The pattern files are evaluated in order from the top, so the one placed first has priority.
+The pattern files are evaluated in order from the top, so the one placed first takes precedence.

-In this case, if (1) and (2) are reversed, ld a,(hl) in the assembly line will put (hl) in the value of d, so LD A,(HL) should be placed before LD A,d.
-Place special patterns first and general patterns last.
+In this case, if (1) and (2) are reversed, ld a,(hl) in the assembly line would put (hl) in the value of d, so ld a,(hl) in the pattern file should be placed before ld a,d.

-·Error checking
+Place special patterns first and general patterns after.

-Error checking is poor.
+Error Checking

+Error checks are not thorough enough.

+Translated with DeepL.com (free version)